JonathanYiv/jonathanyiv.github.io/resume.md

 Ensured shopping baskets were spread throughout the store and that the cashier bins were emptied out and processed accordingly.

 Floated to help cashiers, guest service, and food service.

-On Black Friday, there was an overnight shift I took for fun.

-Getting carts was incredibly difficult because it was dark and there were only one or two carts outside at any given time, meaning I was jogging from the lot to the store.

-Customers waited in a line for carts, and every cart that hit the parking lot was brought in within minutes.